smastrom/react-rating/README.md

 };
 ```

-You can also use the default star coming with this package and customize any other color:
+You can also use the default star coming with this package and customize the colors:

 ```js
 import { Star } from '@smastrom/react-rating';